 The original equipment battery is maintenance free.
 Do not remove the cap and do not add fluid.

-Refer to the replacement number shown on the original battery label when a new battery is needed.
-See Engine Compartment Overview ⇔ 247 for battery location.
+This vehicle has a standard 12-volt battery.
+Refer to the replacement number on the original battery label when a new standard 12-volt battery is needed.